 Clean up and change some stuff!

 Changing website host is always an excellent opportunity to optimize your own internet presence and perform a one-time “virtual clean-up”.
 This can be done, for example, by removing unused files, sub domains, domains or databases so that you use less web space.
-On the other hand, a new web hosting account is also a unique opportunity to make some changes such as creating additional email accounts or acquiring more (sub) domain names.
+On the other hand, a new account is also a unique opportunity to make some changes such as creating additional email accounts or acquiring more (sub) domain names.

 Some contracts have a relatively long term of 12 months or more and are automatically renewed.
-To switch between web host, the old contract must of course be canceled on time so that no double costs arise.
-Once everything is going well with your new provider, you can cancel the web hosting with the existing web host.
+To switch between web host, the current contract must of course be canceled on time so that no double costs arise.
+Once everything is going well with your new provider, you can cancel the account with the existing web host.
 By everything running well I mean that your website is online without errors, that your site loads quickly, that your email works well and that your domain name points in the web browsers to the content of your site.
 You can usually cancel in the web host’s site, via the control panel.
-You should receive a confirmation email from your current provider after you have canceled your web hosting subscription.
+You should receive a confirmation email from your current service after you have canceled your subscription.
 Unfortunately there are some hosting companies that make canceling very difficult.
 In these cases, I recommend sending such a host a written cancellation (including reason) by registered mail and having your credit card blocked by the bank (lost or stolen card) so that you can get a new card.
 Or you can cancel your PayPal account and open a new account with PayPal.
 And there are undoubtedly more ways to ensure that your web host can no longer open your wallet.
 By using this “sabotaging” method you make it impossible for your current web host to “force” you to stay with them.